gaetanlhf/SaSHa/README.md

           host: client.example.com
 ```

-Using `sasha --filter-top-level-groups=Work` will only show the Work group and its contents, effectively hiding Personal and ClientA groups for this session.
+Using `sasha --top-groups=Work` will only show the Work group and its contents, effectively hiding Personal and ClientA groups for this session.

 ### Navigation